ud2195/Flask-api-Classification-and-NER/README.md

   5) Based upon the category predicted extract substance name , Manufacturer etc
   6) Build a flask api to perform above mentioned things

+ • Not uploading the code for training NER models as i have already uploaded Substance-Ner